pranav1211/Beyondmebtw/projects/music/Readme.md

         -> The second version i wrote code that was able to grab the first letter of each word that helped in creating the id for the elements.\
         -> The third and latest version is where i input the name of the file, the audio number and how many words is the title of the song.\
         -> I plan to keep upgrading features to make the process seamless, I plan to make it so that with only 1 input it can help generate the code.

+    27/01/2024
+        -> the Word changer code has been updated to support the latest version of the html and js code

 ******************************************